DJCordhose/lerna-wc-ts-monorepo-demo/README.md

 ## Dev Workflow

-Run `yarn tsc:watch` in one terminal and `yarn dev` in another.
+Run `yarn start` which starts two tasks.
 One builds the app and listens to changes and the other serves the files as they are requested by the browser, rewriting imports.

+Then open the demo app under

+`/demo/index.html`

 ## Tools